 Rule number one.
 Your body is your vessel for transformation, it houses your soul and without it, no transformation would be possible.
 You owe it to yourself to nourish, care and respect your body by feeding it well and making the best possible choices you can about how much movement, sleep and sunlight to give it each day.
 Be conscious of how you eat, what upsets your stomach or gives you a headache and be courageous in resisting foods and substances that you know are not conducive to your wellbeing and that cloud your mind.
 If you know that day to day life is busy for you and you find yourself reaching for junk food when your blood sugar levels plummet, try to be more organized and prepare big batches of healthy soups and stews and freeze them ahead of the week.
 Looking after your body is paramount to integration; without a nourished, energized body your efforts at integrating the healing experienced whilst on retreat will be greatly reduced.

-OUR FREE INTEGRATION SUPPORT SESSION at 1 month, post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
-Atira has over 13 years experience working in trauma recovery and is deeply passionate about the transformative potential of sacred plant medicines.
+Following your Noya Rao Voice retreat, you will receive one individual 1 hour support session with our integration specialist.
+The sessions will be scheduled at 1 month post retreat will be delivered by Atira Tan (MA Art Therapy Dip Transpersonal Art Therapy, SEP).
+Atira has over 13 years’ experience working in trauma recovery and is deeply passionate about the transformative potential of sacred plant medicines.
 In your integration sessions, you can expect to be listened to with compassion by a dedicated professional that has experienced sacred plant medicine herself.
 Atira will guide you using Somatic ExperiencingTM principles, helping you to locate within you the resources and wisdom needed to preserve with your healing journey.
 These sessions will offer you the opportunity to discuss your sacred medicine experiences, including any visions you may have witnessed and to work through tangible solutions to any real-world problems you are facing that are preventing you from fully integrating this work.